DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/01_types/01_python.md

 	In this exercise, choose one or more of these formulas and implement it, using several sets of numbers.
 For more practice, do more of these!

+	1.  **Recipe Measurements.** In a recipe book, recipes are given in servings prepared and quantity of ingredients added.
+An omelette recipe takes 3 eggs and makes 2 servings.
+A waffle recipe takes 2 cups of flour, and makes 6 waffles.
+If we wanted to double the recipe, we could multiply the eggs and flour by 2.
+This would let us make 4 omelettes and 12 waffles, but would require 8 eggs and 4 cups of flour.
+Or if you were only feeding yourself, you'd halve the recipes, using 1.5 eggs and 1 cup of flour for a half-sized omelette and 3 waffles.

+		As an exercise, pull a recipe book off your shelf (or find a recipe online) and use Python to calculate the amount of measurement for doubling, tripling, or halving each recipe.

 	1. [Board-foot](https://en.wikipedia.org/wiki/Board_foot) Calculate the
 		board-footage for several types of boards, including